Town of Castle Rock v. Gonzales: Opinion of the Court

 The Supreme Court reversed the Tenth Circuit's decision, reinstating the District Court's order of dismissal.
 The Court's majority opinion by Justice Antonin Scalia held that enforcement of the restraining order was not mandatory under Colorado law; were a mandate for enforcement to exist, it would not create an individual right to enforcement that could be considered a protected entitlement under the precedent of Board of Regents of State Colleges v.
 Roth; and even if there were a protected individual entitlement to enforcement of a restraining order, such entitlement would have no monetary value and hence would not count as property for the Due Process Clause.

 Justice David Souter wrote a concurring opinion, using the reasoning that enforcement of a restraining order is a process, not the interest protected by the process, and that there is not due process protection for processes.

-Stevens' dissent
+Stevens's dissent

 Justice John Paul Stevens wrote a dissenting opinion, in which he wrote that with respect to whether or not an arrest was mandatory under Colorado law, the court should either have deferred to the 10th Circuit court's finding that it was or else certified the question to the Colorado Supreme Court rather than decide the issue itself.
 He went on to write that the law created a statutory guarantee of enforcement, which is an individual benefit and constitutes a protected property interest under Roth, rejecting the court's use of O'Bannon v.
 Town Court Nursing Center to require a monetary value and the concurrence's distinction between enforcement of the restraining order (the violator's arrest) and the benefit of enforcement (safety from the violator).

+Legal analysis

+Roger Pilon of the Cato Institute said that membership in a civil society, as explained by social contract theory, requires individuals to relinquish some of the rights that they have in the "state of nature", including the individual's power to enforce personal rights without assistance from the state.
+Pilon says the affirmative right to police protection is, therefore, derived from the natural right of self-defense, and was intended to be protected as a privilege of citizenship under the Privileges and Immunities Clause until that clause was "effectively eviscerated" in the Slaughterhouse Cases.